 The acceptance of gifts for services delivered to the public in the course of ordinary duties is typically not appropriate.
 Such offers should normally be declined politely with an explanation of the MPS policy in this area.
-If the refusal is in writing, a copy should be kept; if oral, a written note should be made in the Gifts and Hospitality Register, which is held locally.
+If the refusal is in writing, a copy should be kept; if oral, a written note should be made in the Gifts and Hospitality Register.